mgoloshchapov/Portfolio/projects/RandomIsing/RandomIsing.md

 antiferromagnetically with probability $1-p$

 Using single-spin-flip Monte-Carlo we can generate spin configurations and measure correlation length between spins with autocorrelation function.

-Tuning probability $p$ and temperature $T$ of this model, we receive phase diagram of random-bond Ising model!
+Tuning probability $p$ and temperature $T$, we receive phase diagram of random-bond Ising model!

 <p align="middle">